 Intubation during CPR was associated with worse survival and brain health

 Interrupting chest compressions to place advanced airways during CPR.
-This is what often happend before 2010 when the American Heart Association’s (AHA) Advanced Cardiac Life Support (ACLS) launched the guidelines on which they adviced resuscitation teams not to stop chest compressions to intubate patients, unless they are not bag-mask ventilated.
+This is what often happened before 2010 when the American Heart Association’s (AHA) Advanced Cardiac Life Support (ACLS) launched the guidelines on which they advised resuscitation teams not to stop chest compressions to intubate patients unless they are not bag-mask ventilated.

 There was serious concern that prioritizing airway and breathing led to inadequate circulation, sacrificing precious brain and other organs’ health for the sake of an unneeded advanced airway.
 The 2015 AHA guidelines (and their European counterparts) further downplayed any advantage of endotracheal intubation over bag-mask ventilation during CPR.

 AHA and its affiliated investigators use the enormous data set from its Get With the Guidelines Registry to periodically check the class’s homework in the real world.
-It’s report card time, and as AHA reports in JAMA, Johnny might need some work on his ABC’s.
+It’s report card time, and as AHA reports in JAMA (1), Johnny might need some work on his ABC’s.